architolk/architolk.github.io/_pages/the-internet/blinking.md

 As we want this circuit to be as optimal as possible, we don't want a small value for R1 and R4.
 Idealy, we only use power in the "on" state (R1) and not in the "off" state (R4).
 So we want R4 to be large.
 But it can't be to large with respect with R3, or else the duty cycle will not be close to 50%.
 By creating a small difference between R2 and R3, we can create the optimal situation.

 The circuit consumes about 5mA of current.
+This is a pretty optimum situation, as the LED current in it's on-state is close to 10mA, so the circuit itself doesn't consume much energy!
 If we would use the same values for R3=R1 and R4=R2, this would increase the consumption to 9mA.
 We don't want that :-).

 A standard AA battery has a capacity of around 2Ah.
 This means that "the internet" can run for 400 hours (50 days) on 4 AA batteries.